Age Discrimination Solicitors

 Victimisation occurs where you are treated less favourably than another person whose circumstances are the same because you:

-- brought claim under the EqA
+- brought a claim under the EqA

 - gave evidence or information in connection with a claim under the EqA